There are two mail directories provided by Information Services. One is for staff and one is for students.

 If you are unsure which email service you are using please use the Email Service Lookup Tool below to find out.

-As an Exchange user, to request an entry in the directory, email email@example.com from the account you want the address to point to and request the name and whether you wish it to be included in the public search facility of the directory or not.
+As an Office365 user, to request an entry in the directory, email firstname.lastname@example.org from the account you want the address to point to and request the name and whether you wish it to be included in the public search facility of the directory or not.

 As a Staffmail user, either email email@example.com as described above or login to the Staffmail interface using webmail and click on Options and then Email directory aliases and fill out the form.